Sarah627/Sarah627/README.md

   ![](https://github.com/Sarah627/Sarah627/blob/main/programming.gif)

-  In addition to programming, I also have artistic hobbies like photography—I'll be sharing a link to my best shots soon!
-I used to draw in the     past, but I had to stop after experiencing chronic nerve inflammation in my right hand due to an incorrectly welded bone crack.
-Thankfully (Alhamdulillah), I'm much better now, and I’ve decided to go back to drawing.

   I love teaching and sharing knowledge, which led me to create the <a href="https://github.com/Sarah627/Java_miniatures"><strong>Java Miniatures</strong></a> repository.
 It's designed to help beginners navigate the core principles of Java and programming.
 Stay tuned—more repositories covering complex concepts and their practical implementations are on the way!</p>